 Need Help?
 Contact an Experienced Auto Accident Barrister

-If you or someone you love has been involved in a car accident which resulted in a whiplash injury, the victim could be eligible to receive compensation for their losses.
-In some instances, an individual may have lost someone they love, which could result in a wrongful death lawsuit.
+If you or someone you love has been involved in a car accident that resulted in a whiplash injury, the victim could be eligible to receive compensation for their losses.
+In some instances, an individual may have lost someone he or she loved, which could result in a wrongful death lawsuit.

 At Greg Monforton and Partners, we are dedicated to protecting the rights of all Ontario citizens, and have a strong history of helping clients receive the MAXIMUM compensation benefits they deserve from their tragic incident.